Business Training Works offers 20 onsite business writing workshops.

 Step Three: Improve a Little at a Time

 Change is tough, and people find it most difficult when they are asked to do too much at one time.
-Choosing specific focus area can drive improvement systematically.
+Choosing specific focus areas can drive improvement systematically.

 No matter which course you choose, a little bit of work before, during, and after a workshop can increase the return on your investment.